momentum-mod/docs/content/docs/guide/map_submission/fixing_entities.md

 ![HDR Skybox](/images/map_porting/hdr_skybox.png)

 ## Missing Shadows on CS:GO Maps
-Some CS:GO maps use cascaded shadow maps (CSM) to create more detailed shadows
+Some CS:GO maps use cascaded shadow maps (CSM) to create more detailed shadows.
-In Momentum Mod **env_cascade_light** entity must exist for them to display properly
+In Momentum Mod **env_cascade_light** entity must exist for them to display properly.

 1. Go to 'Entity Editor'
 2. Click the **+**